+When the polygons are spatially mutually exclusive (non-overlapping), a point can only be associated with a single polygon.
 The functionality is well supported by most spatial databases and GIS.
 Spatial indexing approaches can be applied to both point and polygon data to speed up query processing.
-While spatial join query processing usually works well for small data on a single CPU processor, we are not aware of existing systems that can take advantages of the multicore or many-core parallel hardware resources that are already available in commodity computers to speed up spatial queries (we refer to [4] for a review on geospatial computing on GPUs).
-Although relational data management on multicore parallel hardware architectures have been a popular research topic over the past few years (for reviews see [5, 6]), unfortunately, there are no straightforward ways to extend relational queries for spatial queries, including PIP test based spatial joins.
+While spatial join query processing usually works well for small data on a single CPU processor, we are not aware of existing systems that can take advantages of the multicore and many-core parallel hardware resources that are already available in commodity computers to speed up spatial queries (we refer to [4] for a review on geospatial computing on GPUs).
+Although relational data management on multicore parallel hardware architectures have been a hot research topic over the past few years (for reviews see [5, 6]), unfortunately, there are no straightforward ways to extend relational queries for spatial queries, including PIP test based spatial joins.

-In the research community, there are increasing interests in using GPGPU technologies for data management.
+In the research community, there are increasing interests in using GPGPU technologies for data management although we are not aware of the existence of such commercial or open source products from the market yet.
 Two pioneering works, i.e., GDB [7] from HKUST and Sphyraena [8] from University of Virginia, have investigated the potentials of using GPUs for managing relational data.
 Sphyraena has provided a SQL interface based on SQLLite, however, its functionality is limited to mostly selection types of queries.
 GDB has more support for join-related queries and several indexing modules have been provided to speed up relational join processing.
 More recently, a more complete set of relational algebra algorithms have been implemented by a group of researchers at the Georgia Tech University [9] and reportedly they have achieved better performance on new generations of Nvidia GPUs.
-Similar to relational data management on multicore CPUs, it is unclear how the parallel relational data management and query processing techniques can be extended to geo-referenced spatial data that has quite unique operations, for example PIP test.
+Similar to relational data management on multi-core CPUs, it is unclear how the parallel relational data management and query processing techniques can be extended to geo-referenced spatial data that has quite unique operations, for example PIP test.